adamweeks/sdkguestserver/README.md

 ### App Work Stage 1 (setup)

+First, let's make sure our environment is setup properly and able to create guest tokens.

 * Rename the `.env.default` file to `.env`
   * This makes the file hidden to everyone except you, making it safe for secret keys
 * Add guest user settings to `.env` file